rbbrdckybk/exif_cloner/README.md

 # EXIF_Cloner Utility

 Quick command-line utility for bulk cloning EXIF metadata from a source directory (or tree) full of media files to a target directory (also full of media files).
-EXIF_Cloner uses [ExifTool](https://exiftool.org/) in the background, which you'll need to download and point it at.
+EXIF_Cloner uses [ExifTool](https://exiftool.org/) in the background (tested with 13.19_64 on Windows), which you'll need to download and point it at.

 ![EXIF_Cloner screenshot](https://github.com/rbbrdckybk/exif_cloner/blob/main/screenshot.jpg?raw=true)